City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 TODO: document versions (once we settle with them).

-Using Idea:
+Using IDEA:
-* IntelliJ Idea
+* IntelliJ IDEA
    * it contains its own JDK, kotlinc, gradle, etc.
 * OpenJDK (version 11+) - for running things after they have been built

 Manual build
 * OpenJDK (version 11+)
 * Gradle

 ## How to compile, build and run